 There have been millions of texts written on how to launch a school year successfully.
 Really.
 Google it.
 Millions!

 So, why do I feel the need to write my own?
 Well, I’ve been doing this for awhile, and I don’t exactly follow the rules.
 In fact, we don’t even talk about the rules on the first day.
 Yep, we don’t talk about the rules.
 In the many, many years I’ve been doing this, I find that the vast majority of students are well behaved on Day 1.
 They are trying to impress you.
 After all, you are going to be a big part of their life this year, and they know that a good first impression is important.
 I think we should learn that from our students, and worry more about making a good first impression on them.
-Here’s how I try to do that.
+Here’s how I try to do that in person.
+Or, check out this blog post about how I did that during distance learning.

 First, I greet every student at the door with a smile, a high five, a hug….
 Whatever they need.
 I will do that every morning for the rest of the year and it’s best to set that expectation early.
 Also, many kids are nervous, and your smile goes a long way toward making them feel welcome and bringing down the affective filter a bit.